IsaiahSama/web-server/README.md

 ## About
 This is the documentation for the API which will allow the bots to interact with the server which in turn will manipulate the database.
-All Requests and Responses will contain JSON with which will be used to communicate.
+All Responses will contain JSON with which will be used to communicate.

 ## Errors
 If any errors occur when interacting with the server, the following response will be returned.